HarryBuxton7/playlistMapper/readme.md

 https://playlistmapper.com/

-This a a project to create a playlist organizer for spotify
+This a project to create a playlist organizer for spotify

 It connects to spotify, fetches all playlists and tracks, and then uses claude to triage the tracks into 7 categories that appropriately catagorise music.